 Enforcement in Academic Settings:

-The current public health guidance on outdoor settings allows non-use of mask or face coverings when a distance of six (6) feet can be maintained, OR if the people are part of a “family unit,” which at the college could mean roommates, apartment-mates, or suitemates.
+- The current public health guidance on outdoor settings allows non-use of mask or face coverings when a distance of six (6) feet can be maintained, OR if the people are part of a “family unit,” which at the college could mean roommates, apartment-mates, or suitemates.
+As a result of crowd density and challenges in enforcing distancing and mask expectations, Alfred State has also decided to require masking at all times at Pioneer Stadium until further notice.
+Students may still access other areas, such as the recreation field, practice fields, and trails without being required to wear face covers as long as a distance of 6 feet can be maintained or those present are part of a family unit.
 In any instances where non-compliance is observed (mass gathering with no masks and failure to observe physical distancing), any campus official or employee can report the matter to the appropriate offices.
-These offices include the Office of Human Resources for non-compliance among faculty/staff and to the Office of Student Conduct for students.
+These offices include the Office of Human Resources for non-compliance among faculty/staff and to the Office of Student Conduct for students

 Police Roles with COVID-19 Requirements: